lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 respect the policy, and *get help early if you are having any problems.* We want you to succeed!

 * You are responsible for any announcements about assignments  made in class, on Discord, on D2L, and here on the course website.
 * All assignments are due on their due date by the [Anywhere on Earth (AoE) timezone](https://www.timeanddate.com/time/zones/aoe), which is 6 hours behind Bozeman (Actually, it's only 5 hours behind during standard time, but we'll go with 6 hours behind at all times).
 This means that the real due date is 6am the following day.
-If you submit labs and programs  within 24 hours of the due date, you get 25% off of whatever score you earn.
+If you submit within 24 hours of the due date, you get 25% off of whatever score you earn.
 If you submit within two days of the due date you get 50% off.
 	Otherwise, no points are possible.
 * You can submit as many times as you would like; only your last submission will be graded.
-* Drills cannot be submitted late.

 ### Missed quiz policy